-If you have 1000 followers and they each have 300 followers, you’ve now reached 300,000 consumers.
-And if just half of these consumers share your message with their network by commenting, sharing, or +1 in your message, you’ve reached 45 MILLION consumers.
-Transmitting a message that reaches 45 million TV viewers on prime time TV would cost somewhere between $150,000 – $400,000 per 30 second spot.
-Add another $350,000 to produce the commercial and you’re talking some serious money.
+Maybe a little example will help.
+If you have two million followers and they each have 300 followers (which is average), your message can reach 49 million consumers if only 20% of your followers engage with your message.
+And if just 20% of these consumers share your message with their network by commenting, sharing, or liking your message, you reach 1.2 billion consumers.
+Transmitting a message that reaches 1.2 million TV viewers on prime-time TV would cost somewhere between $150,000 – $400,000 per 30-second spot.
+Add another $350,000 to produce the commercial (talent, editing, filming, and location) and you’re talking some serious money.

-So, we want lots of social media fans and we want them engaged with our brand.
+So, we want lots of social media fans and we want them to engage with our brand.

 How do you create a social media fan?

-People become fans because you give them what they want.
-But, what is that?
+People become fans because you give them what they want; great content.
+But, what is great content?

 So, what do fans want?

 - They want information — news about your product, how to use it, where it’s available, etc. But, they also want information not specifically about your product, but in a related area.
 I’m a fan of Shenandoah University, where I work.
 They’re a great little private school that emphasizes individual education.
 They only post information related to what’s going on at the university — using it as a PR channel.
 And, no one, not even me, finds this information the least bit interesting.
 Their engagement numbers, in the single digits, support my own evaluation of their content.
 Instead, they could share information about things going on in the university community, where they’re located, or about things high school-age students care about, since that’s its target market, or about education, in general.
 They’re missing a huge opportunity by sharing press releases on social media.